statnett/Talk2PowerSystem/diagram/svg-click/README.md

 ![svg-color-SLD.png](svg-color-SLD.png)

 ### NAD Diagrams: Not Clickable
-Unfortunately NAD (Network-Area-Diagrams) don't have any mRIDs: all identifiers are sequential numbers.
+Here is an original NAD (Network-Area-Diagrams):

 ![svg-orig-NAD.png](svg-orig-NAD.png)

+Unfortunately NADs don't have any mRIDs: all identifiers are sequential numbers.
-No NAD elements are clickable, as you can see here: [svg-color-NAD.html](https://raw.githack.com/statnett/Talk2PowerSystem/main/diagram/svg-click/svg-color-NAD.html):
+Therefore no NAD elements are clickable, as you can see here: [svg-color-NAD.html](https://raw.githack.com/statnett/Talk2PowerSystem/main/diagram/svg-click/svg-color-NAD.html):

 ![svg-color-NAD.png](svg-color-NAD.png)